WillBerner/Single-Cycle-MIPS/README.md

 A Single-Cycle MIPS Processor with a limited instruction set created throughout UNC's Digital Logic course.
 Designed on a NEXYS 4 FPGA, it can handle most standard MIPS instructions with some exceptions such as jal, jr, lui, etc.

-It comes with reset but no error handling capabilities.
+It comes with reset and some I/O but no error handling capabilities.
 All written in SystemVerilog with functionality demonstrated via an ASM program written to mimic Pong.
 The Pong program, a soccer version featuring Chelsea and Manchester United, was compiled from ASM into hex memory .mem files as instructions for the CPU to read in and execute.